 It wasn’t all great though; my first year was tough.
 Because the company was so small, I had to do some pretty underwhelming and repetitive things.
 But I really liked the founders - they felt like the kind of people I aspired to be - so I stayed.

 None of my hustles went anywhere, but what did change from taking them on was me.
 They built my confidence.
 I started being honest and open about my opinions at my day job.
 I argued for new strategies and approaches, I took on tasks that I wasn’t qualified for on paper.
 After that everything changed.
-I became firmly established as one of a very small group of leaders in the business and lived the experience of exponential growth and all its joys and challenges.
-My day job became my passion.
+I became firmly established as one of a small group of leaders in the business and lived the experience of exponential growth and all its joys and challenges.
+My day job very much became my passion.

 I’m really proud of what we all achieved over the time I was there.
 It’s incredibly rewarding to be able to look back and pinpoint the contributions you made to something material.
 But I’m equally proud of balancing this success and growth story with my own values and integrity.
 High growth companies are often seen as being aggressive or competitive, but that wasn’t my experience.
 The founders had really high moral integrity, that rubbed off on the culture and fitted my authentic self well.
-I can very honestly say I made progress without ever being an a***hole or consciously stepping on someone else.
+I can very honestly say that I made progress without ever being an a***hole or consciously stepping on someone else.
 I am very proud of that.

 Learning to believe in myself

-I thrive when I’m collaborating with others trying to solve hard problems as a team; I love being surrounded by smart people who bring interesting and diverse perspectives.
+I do thrive when I’m collaborating with others and trying to solve hard problems as a team; I love being surrounded by smart people who bring interesting and diverse perspectives.
 I think that’s why the start-up space is so compelling for me; you have a group of people all trying to do the best they can with limited resources, making big choices based on often imperfect information.

 There’s an insane sense of camaraderie when you’re all trying to put a rocket into space and you have no idea where to start.
 But when you work together to break the challenge down into small, achievable steps and trust that your intuitions are on average more right than wrong, you slowly and incrementally build a path forward.

 I was lucky to have people on my side at each stage of this journey.
 There are three people I can specifically point to, I hope they know who they are.
 They all played a different role; from encouraging me to share my opinions, to challenging my thinking and advising me on where to focus next.
-They were pivotal in making me see myself differently and pushing me to achieve something significant.
+They were pivotal in making me see myself differently and pushing me forward.
 It’s easy to underestimate the power of having someone on your side, or to think you’d have got there anyway, but in reality it’s transformative.

 Knowing when to leave the party